Chaos! Comics: Doomsday

 Doomsday was a one-off thrash metal album released in 1995 by the company.
 The album features a trio, originally from Van Nuys, California but who, at some time between 1995 and 1997, moved to Phoenix, Arizona, playing energetic bass heavy thrash.
 The CD was released in limited quantity to help promote the Lady Death and Evil Ernie comic franchises.
 The album cover features Evil Ernie beneath the Doomsday logo.
-The trio played at DragonCon '97, but had little or no commercial success beyond this.
-Doomsday also played At ChillerCon, NJ in 1997 with Scream Queen Tiffany Shepis co-starring on the stage performance as the maiden victim.
+The trio played at Dragon Con '97, but had little or no commercial success beyond this.
+Doomsday also played at ChillerCon, NJ in 1997 with Scream Queen Tiffany Shepis co-starring on the stage performance as the maiden victim.